-If you are on a lookout to refresh your web design, here are some web design trends you must try in 2017.
+If you are on a lookout to refresh your web design, here are some web design trends you must try in this year.
 This will help you drive more traffic to your website, and keep your users engaged:

 #1.
 Bolder and beautiful fonts